The 3 Major Changes in Your Urine to Keep an Eye Out For

 Green/Blue Urine Color

-A green or blue tint in urine can be more shocking than the other colors listed above, however it’s usually not a cause for concern.
+A green or blue tint in urine can be more shocking than the other colors listed above.
 In general, a green, blue, or even purple shade in urine commonly happens after taking certain medications, such as popular antacid reducers like Tums or Pepto-Bismol.

 Medical Causes